 Sample collection and pathological confirmation

 In the Department of Gastroenterology of Peking University Third hospital from March 2015 to June 2016, we collected 18 LGA and 22 HGA specimens from patients who underwent endoscopic treatment for CA removal, and obtained adjacent normal tissue specimens from 20 patients with adenoma during the treatment.
 Tissue specimens were embedded in paraffin, sectioned, stained with hematoxylin and eosin, and confirmed by pathologist by light microscopy.
+All the patients were drug treatment naive (no any treatment before their surgeries), except for one with chemo- and radio-therapies 8 months prior to his surgery.
+Clinical information of patients, and sample information and loading quantity are provided on Table S5 and S6.

 DNA isolation and bisulfite conversion